ClementTsang/bottom/README.md

 - Windows (`x86_64`, `i686`)

 These platforms are tested to work for the most part and issues on these platforms will be fixed if possible.
-Furthermore, binaries are expected to be built and tested using the most recent version of stable Rust at the time.
+Furthermore, binaries are built and tested using the most recent version of stable Rust at the time.

 For more details on supported platforms and known problems, check out [the documentation](https://clementtsang.github.io/bottom/nightly/support/official/).